jackljk/Assessing-Large-Language-Models-as-Agents-Evaluating-Responsiveness-and-Adaptability-in-Classic-Con/README.md

 The training also currently uses OpenAI API for the LLM model, which requires to have a valid API key.
 You can get the API key from the [OpenAI website](https://beta.openai.com/account/api-keys).
 Then store the API key in a `.env` file in the root directory of the project with the key as `OPENAI_API_KEY`.

 ## Lunar Lander
+The code and scripts for the Lunar Lander environment can be found in the `Lunar Lander` directory.
+The `Lunar Lander` directory contains:
+- `llm.ipynb`: contains the testing code for the LLM
+- `lunar_lander.ipynb`: contains the initial setup code for the gym environment
+- `runs`: Contains the files for the observations saved during training

 ## Car Racing